 Since the beginning of humankind, we have struggled, among other things, with the definition of beauty.
 Different eras and different philosophers had their own ideas, yet no one was able to agree upon one single idea.
-The only thing that seemed consistent without being to cliche, was that “beauty was in the eye of the beholder.”
+The only thing that seemed consistent without being too cliche, was that “beauty was in the eye of the beholder.”
 Today considered, everyone still has their own meaning.
 A mother may find

 her child with mud streaked across its face beautiful, where you see a mess.
-A scientist may find a certain mold beautiful, where you would look at it in disgust.
+A scientist may find a certain mold beautiful, but you would look at it in disgust.
 Despite the differences in people’s opinions it is important to explore their ideas in order to get a firm background on

 what beauty could be and what it is in your mind.
 Is it all appearance?